 Travelling has always been a dream of mine, and I got to the point where I knew I needed to do it.
 I didn’t want to end up being one of those people that never did the thing.
 No regrets.
 Once I had finally decided I was going to travel Europe I had to make a big decision: how was I going to travel?
 There are many different routes and many different ways to travel, and all have their good points and bad.
 After a lot of thought, research, and hours of trawling the internet, I decided that getting an Interrail pass was the best choice for me.
 My choice of ticket was 10 days travel within a month, as it was cheaper than the unlimited ticket and it was sufficient for my trip.

-I definitely do not regret choosing Interrail.
-I had a fantastic time, and it was only added to by travelling by train.
+I definitely got the most out of my ticket, using up all ten travel days – some of them were full days of travel too!
+Plus I had a fantastic time, and it was only added to by travelling by train.
 There are many, many reasons to travel by train, and I would recommend it to anyone thinking of going around Europe.
-These are the main reasons I loved Interrail so much.
+It truly is one of those trips of a lifetime, though I’m not going to lie – I’m considering doing it again one day!
+There’s so much of Europe to explore, so why not?!

 See more places